ibm-cloud-docs/databases-for-postgresql/connecting-external.md

 instance_administration_api | API information specific to this service.
 {: caption="Table 1.
 ICD for PostgreSQL credentials" caption-side="top"}
 --------

+## Generating Credentials via the API

+To use the API to provision a new credential, send a `POST` request to the `https://api.{region}.databases.cloud.ibm.com/v4/{platform}/deployments/{id}/users` endpoint.
+Send in the desired username and password in the body of the request.

 ## Using self-signed certificates